psxdev/ps4link/README.md

   ```

  5) Compile samples :)
-  3 samples are included sample, payload and ps4ftp
+  4 samples are included sample, payload, ps4ftp and listproc

-  sample is a very basic example it will receive debugnet conf from our ps4link, display some messages and exit.
+  sample is a very basic example it will receive debugnet conf from our PS4Link proccess, display some messages and exit.

-  payload is a dlclose poc, it will give you root privileges, prison break and full file access and exit.
-After load it ps4link will have uid and gid 0 , WARNING use it under your own risk
+  payload is a dlclose poc and it is deprecated you will not need it.
+It is here for historical/documentation purposes only so ignore it.

-  ps4ftp is based on xerpi ftp code and it will be give you a ftp server in your PlayStation 4, it can run with your game running :P at the same time if you load after payload.elf
+  ps4ftp is based on xerpi ftp code and it will be give you a ftp server in your PlayStation 4, it can run with your game running :P at the same time.

+  listproc it is based on code from freebsd 9 [procstat](https://github.com/freebsd/freebsd/tree/release/9.0.0/usr.bin/procstat)
+  It will give you information about all proccess and vmaps

   let's go to compile our elf samples